-Regular monitoring of the level and different types of forbearance activity are reported to Board on a quarterly basis.
+Regular monitoring of the level and different types of forbearance activity are reported to the Credit Risk Committee and Board on a quarterly basis.
 In addition the Board monitors the level of arrears on a monthly basis.
 In addition all forbearance arrangements are reviewed and discussed with the customer on a regular basis to assess the ongoing potential risk to the Society and continued suitability of the arrangement for the customer.

-The table below details the number of forbearance cases at 31 December 2023.
-Further information can be found in note 10 on page 76.
+The table below details the number of forbearance cases at 31 December 2024.
+Further information can be found in note 10 on page 80.